-In Canada, provincial law governs annual leave, unless an employee falls under federal jurisdiction, which applies to the federal government and to broadcasting or interstate or international commerce operations.
-However, as Table A1 below shows, most jurisdictions follow a similar pattern of two weeks' paid annual leave, which increases by one week after a significant job tenure.
+In Canada, provincial law governs annual leave, unless an employee falls under federal jurisdiction.
+However, most jurisdictions follow a similar pattern of two weeks' paid annual leave, which increases by one week after a significant job tenure.

-Similarly, the number of statutory paid holidays varies by province, as shown below.8 Workers may be asked to work on public holidays, and each province has set its own rules regarding additional compensation for work done on these days.
+Similarly, the number of statutory paid public holidays varies by province, with a minimum of five days and a maximum of ten.
+Workers may be asked to work on public holidays, and each province has set its own rules regarding additional compensation for work done on these days.
 Most provinces require some combination of an additional leave and a higher rate of pay for the time worked.